 The Piedmont Master Gardener Association, a volunteer organization within the Virginia Cooperative Extension (VCE), offers grants to Grades K-12 educators in Charlottesville City and Albemarle County.
 These grants are dedicated exclusively to education related to horticulture and or gardens.

-We are pleased to announce that we are accepting applications for 2018 grants.
-Please download the 2018 School Grant Cover Letter and Guidelines and the application as a Word doc or pdf to learn about the program and apply.
+We are pleased to announce that we are accepting applications for 2019 grants.
+Please download the 2019 School Grant Guidelines and the 2019 School Grant Application to learn about the program and apply.

 Healthy Virginia Lawns

 Do you have a lawn that needs improvement or are you concerned about the impact of over fertilizing your lawn on the environment?
 The Piedmont Master Gardeners have a program that you should consider.
 The program is called Healthy Virginia Lawns and provides scientifically researched information customized for your lawn.
 The program involves a visit by a master gardener, a soil test, and lawn evaluation and measurement.
 Data from the soil test and measurement are used to create a customized nutrient management plan for your lawn.
 Following the plan should reduce maintenance, and save on water and fertilizer.
 The cost of the program is $25 which includes the $10 fee for the soil test.

 This is a year round program unless the soil is frozen.
 Now is the time to start getting ready for the new growing season.
 For questions or to schedule an appointment email email@example.com or download our brochure with the enrollment form.
 You can also take a look at our Pre-visit Survey.

 See gardening best management practices applied at three local area gardens that Master Gardeners have created for public education.
 Locations of demonstration gardens.

 Look for our exhibits on gardening and environmental horticulture at area fairs and festivals.
 Submit your best vegetables to the Albemarle County Fair, where Master Gardeners accept, display, and judge entries.